-As many managers are currently discovering, managing remote workers requires a significantly different approach to managing teams under one office roof.
-Aside from trying to humanize video calls and keep all team activity transparent, you need to make the individual remote experience visible.
+As many companies have recently discovered, managing remote workers requires a significantly different approach to managing teams under one office roof.
+Aside from trying to humanize video calls and keep all team activity visible, you need to connect the individual remote experiences within your team.
 That means keeping everyone’s workload, work/life balance, engagement, performance and experience in focus.
 But how, exactly, do you do it?

-Having worked remotely for seven years now, at Memory we know remote employee management is never a finished product – you need to keep working at it.
-But with the right tech, policies, communication and culture, you can create a solid foundation.
+Having worked remotely for seven years now, at Memory we know remote employee management is never a finished product—you need to keep working at it.
+But with the right infrasturcture, policies, communication and culture, you can create a solid foundation.
 Here are the seven remote best practices we use to enable a highly effective, happy remote workforce.

 1. Have a robust remote work policy

 It’s unreasonable to expect remote working to instantly be an unmitigated success without establishing universal rules of engagement for every employee.
 Your company should have a remote work policy that clearly lays out expectations, entitlements and managerial processes.
 Among other points, it should clarify how collaboration will work, when remote employees are are expected to be available, who they can turn to if they need support and the different ways they can provide feedback.
 Aside from detailing the mechanisms that will make remote work possible, your policy should act as a cultural document, communicating your company’s values, corporate responsibilities and commitment to transparency.

 2. Build a remote tech infrastructure